IBM/aspera-cli/docs/README.erb.md

 - Download the SDK following [Install `ascp`](#installation-of-ascp-through-transferd)

-- Create a Zip with all those files, and transfer to the target system.
+- Create a Zip with all those files and transfer to the target system.

 Then, on the target system: